ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 ## Step 3.
 Clone and setup the sample application

-To help you get started, we have a sample application that stubs out much of what you will need to create.
-Clone this Github repository like so:
+To help you get started, we have a [sample bot application](https://github.com/ringcentral-tutorials/ringcentral-bot-nodejs-demo) that stubs out much of what you will need to create.
+Clone this Github repository, and install any required libraries like so:

 ```bash
 $ git clone https://github.com/ringcentral-tutorials/ringcentral-bot-nodejs-demo.git